she110ff/kios-app-universal/legal/en/PrivacyPolicy.md

 ## Introduction

-Welcome to Home2bit IT Solutions Inc. (“we”, ”us”, “The Company”).
+Welcome to The9 (“we”, ”us”, “The Company”).
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy will inform you about how we look after your personal data when you use our application (“App”) and tell you about your privacy rights and how the law protects you.

 ## The Data We Collect About You